Unless you’re new here, you know you should probably be taking creatine. It’s one of the most well-research, reliable, and safe supplements around.

 Drinking creatine with just water is like putting sand in your water.

-I use it in smoothies so it doesn’t matter, but if you need a creatine form you can easily mix in with water or juice, then paying a few extra bucks for creatine HCl might be worth it for you.
+I use it in smoothies or post-workout protein shakes so it doesn’t matter, but if you need a creatine form you can easily mix in with water or juice, then paying a few extra bucks for creatine HCl might be worth it for you.

 Remember that supplements are not regulated by the FDA.
-That means supplement companies sneak in other substances, or cheaper substances without putting it on the label.
-That’s a huge problem for the supplement injury, but for you, it just means you should go with a trustworthy brand that’s been third party tested.
+That means supplement companies sneak in other filler substances or additives without putting it on the label.
+Or worse: banned substances.
+That’s a huge problem for the supplement industry.
+In order to avoid these issues, you should go with a trustworthy brand that’s been third-party tested.
+Don’t grab a random supplement from amazon.

-I also take this to the next level, because the supplement industry can be shady, and look for companies with a reliable reputation and that maintain the highest standards of ethics and sustainability.
-That’s why I buy almost all my supplements from ONNIT, and their creatine monohydrate is no exception.
+I take this to the next level, because the supplement industry can be shady, and look for companies with a reliable reputation and that maintain the highest standards of ethics and sustainability.

 With regards to health and fitness, you know we here at Roman Fitness Systems understand that training is a part of life, but not your whole life, as you can tell by our numerous articles on topics ranging from Rules for an Awesome Life, to Why The Twilight Books Suck.
 And that means that we aim for a practical approach so you can get the most out of your training, and enjoy the rest of your life.